shaqdeff/KomiKult/README.md

 # KomiKult
 A comic characters list app that displays Marvel characters.
-It also allows you to Add your commit and like to a character.
+It also allows you to add your comments and likes to a character.
 All data is preserved thanks to the external Marvel API.

 ## Built With
 - HTML